DR STEPHEN HIGGINS

 I can offer some therapy sessions at a reduced rate depending on your income.
 Your therapy fee includes room and administrative support as well as my supervision costs and unfortunately these cannot be changed.

-On-line psychotherapy is also available as live ‘web cam’ sessions via Skype and is a convenient way of accessing therapy from your home.
-The fee for Skype therapy is reduced as therapy room costs are not required.
+Online psychotherapy is also available as live ‘web cam’ sessions via Skype & Zoom and is a convenient way of accessing therapy from your home.
+The fee for online therapy is reduced as therapy room costs are not required.
+Fee range for online psychotherapy is £10-£200.

 HOW IS YOUR PRACTICE REGULATED?